 The increase in value of the member’s equity in the foreign scheme between the date of Australian residency and the transfer of funds to Australia is normally included in taxable income and taxed at marginal rates.
 If however, an election is made under Section 305-70 of the Income Tax Assessment Act 1997, the member pays no tax and the receiving superannuation fund pays tax of 15% of the increased value.

 Foreign funds generally determine transfer values at the time of transfer of funds to Australia, but not at the time of Australian residency.
 People transferring funds to Australia therefore need a calculation of the transfer value that would have applied at the time of Australian residency.

 The practice’s services in this area are normally provided to accountants, financial planners and trustees of these funds.
 These services comprise the certification of the value of pension entitlements at the time of Australian residency.

 The primary benefit of actuarial advice is the authority provided by an independent expert valuation of the member’s interest at the residency date.

-The practice has been involved in the valuation of individuals’ entitlements in superannuation schemes of various types since its 1980 inception, and those of UK pensioners since 2007.
+The practice has been involved in the valuation of individuals’ entitlements in superannuation schemes of various types since its 1980 inception, and those of UK and other foreign pensioners since 2007.

-The information that the practice usually needs to certify these values is generally contained in the pensions funds’ letter offering the the final transfer value.
-The practice has prepared a spreadsheet download(.xls), which contains the information that it needs.
+The information that the practice usually needs to certify these values is generally contained in the pensions funds’ letter offering the final transfer value.